Kitsissut Islands

 Kitsissut (old spelling Kitsigsut) is an island group in the Kujalleq municipality in southern Greenland.

 Geography

 Kitsissut is an island chain located about 60 km to the west-northwest of Cape Farewell and 15 km to the south-southeast of Cape Egede 5 km from the shore.
 It is a cluster of numerous small islets and rocks, with a length of less than 30 km and a width of 8 km, divided into two subgroups: Northern Kitsissut (Nordlige Kitsissut) in the northwest and the smaller Southern Kitsissut (Sydlige Kitsissut) in the southeast.

 Angissoq is the largest island, with a length of 3.7 km and a width of 3 km.
 It is also the highest island with a peak in its centre on which a beacon stands.

+Climate

+The Kitsissut Islands experience a tundra climate (Köppen: ET); with short, cool summers and long, very cold winters.